bjherger/toxic_comments/docs/writeup/Writeup.md

  labels.
 This provides a few unique challenges, particularly in choosing a loss function, metrics, and model architectures.

-Once I had the data set in hand, I performed some cursory ETA to get an idea of post length, label distribution, and vocabulary size (see below).
+Once I had the data set in hand, I performed some cursory EDA to get an idea of post length, label distribution, and vocabulary size (see below).

 ![num_chars](references/num_chars.png)